 Jonesboro is a very small city located in the state of Georgia.
 With a population of 4,746 people and 13 constituent neighborhoods, Jonesboro is the 151st largest community in Georgia.

 Jonesboro is an extremely ethnically-diverse city.
 The people who call Jonesboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jonesboro residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Jonesboro include African, English, German, and French .
+Important ancestries of people in Jonesboro include Irish, English, German, and French .

 The most common language spoken in Jonesboro is English.
 Other important languages spoken here include Spanish and Indic languages.